» (Homage to) the shrimp 2014

 The code and circuit are set up so that when the hip switch is pressed, the brooch can move though various modes, ranging from tranquil to dynamic.
 This allows the dress to transition from (say) a quiet dinner to an energetic and (perhaps) attention-seeking dance floor.
 The central LED 'gem' can be a number of colours (red, purple, blue, blue-green, green, yellow, white) while the surrounding white lights can assume various choreographed patterns.

-This very rough video gives an idea of the brooch modes.
+This very rough video gives an idea of the different modes of the brooch modes.
 As you may know, LEDs do not photograph well, so you can't see the purity and clarity of the colours here.
-I have also developed the range of patterns substantially; new video to follow later.
+I have also developed the range of patterns substantially since the video.

 Sally Pryor and e-dressThe inspiration was an outfit that Jean Shrimpton (the Shrimp) wore to the 1965 Melbourne Cup.
 I'd been wildly impressed by the sense of freedom and youth that this picture expressed.
+Compare her outfit to the other women around her.
 The story goes that Jean was asked to model a dress made of a groundbreaking new synthetic fabric and she added the brooch to make it look more interesting.

 brooch circuit It was aesthetically important to me that the non-brooch electronics be invisible, so they are hidden inside the dress, with the LilyPad at roughly solar plexus level.